SamuelAtack/How-to-Rocket/README.md

 The content IS NOT mine.
 All the hard work is done by the original writer Leroy J. Krzycki, and Daniel Risacher, who digitized this in 1996.

+FORK NOTICE: this fork was created to give up on the idea of having either Imperial or SI units and just change the original Imperial untis to SI units

 See Dan's website: https://risacher.org

 <small>